lsei/pioneer-ddj-400/README.md

 # Pioneer DDJ 400

 This library provides a light wrapper around the midi interface for the Pioneer DDJ 400.
 The goal is to provide a tool that can help create digital experiences using the DDJ 400 hardware.
-I've been using it with Electron but I imagine it could be used in the browser or on a Raspberry Pi.
+I've been using it with Electron but it could also work on a Raspberry Pi.
+There's still more work to be done for this to work in the browser.

 ## Installation